a-stanisz/cinephile-diary/README.md

 # 🎬 Cinephile Diary

- **A movie service that creates, stores, and fetches movie records of the authenticated user.**
+ **A movie service that creates, stores, and presents movie records of the authenticated user.**

 ## 🌳 Project structure